Prince George & Princess Charlotte Arrive At St. Mary’s To Meet Their New Baby Brother

 — Kensington Palace (@KensingtonRoyal) April 23, 2018

-The baby’s name has yet to be revealed, but TMZ reports that the odds are in favor of Prince William and Kate Middleton naming their newborn baby boy a name such as Arthur, James, Albert, Philip, Thomas, Alexander, and Henry.
+The baby’s name has yet to be revealed, but TMZ reports that the odds are in favor of Prince William and Kate Middleton naming their newborn baby boy a name such as Arthur, James, Albert, Philip, Thomas, Alexander, or Henry.
 However, the site reveals that naming the baby after his father, William, is not likely to happen.